UNAM, Cuicuilco, Xochimilco, Bellas Artes, Ballet Focloric de Mexico, March 18, 2018

 Orlan (n.
 1947).
 Surmas Woman with Lip Plug and Face of Euro-Saint-Etienne Woman with Rollers-

 And my favorite by Dustin Yellin, Psycogeography 97, 2017.
-It's a person made from 25 sheets of plexiglass with cutouts from magazines inserted between the plates like a collage-
+It's a person made from 25 sheets of plexiglass with cutouts from magazines inserted between the plates to look like a collage-

 The sheets of acrylic-